the-teachingRSE-project/competencies/institutionalized_education.md

 strategies to improve the digital competence of teachers and learners.
-The latter can take several forms, e.g. assessing the digital competency of the teaching staff and factoring it in performance reviews, creating new roles centered around digital technologies, offering training and accredited professional development opportunities, promoting the use and creation of open educational resources.
+The latter can take several forms, e.g. assessing the digital competency of the teaching staff and factoring it in performance reviews, creating new roles centred around digital technologies, offering training and accredited professional development opportunities, promoting the use and creation of open educational resources.